Health Indicator Report of Health Insurance Coverage

-How Do We Compare With the U.S.?In 2015, the ACS estimate for uninsured Utahns was 10.5% while the national estimate was 9.4%.
-The Utah BRFSS data puts the Utah uninsured rate lower at 8.8% in 2015.
-There is not a comparable national estimate of the uninsured from the BRFSS because the questions used to estimate insurance coverage are considered "state-added" questions and are specific to Utah.
+How Do We Compare With the U.S.?In 2016, the ACS estimate for uninsured Utahns was 8.8% while the national estimate was 8.6%.
+The Utah BRFSS data is almost identical to the ACS Utah uninsured rate at 8.7% in 2016.
+The slight variation of the estimate of the uninsured from the BRFSS are because the questions used to estimate insurance coverage are considered "state-added" questions and are specific to Utah.

 What Is Being Done?The Utah Department of Health administers programs to improve access to care, such as Medicaid, Children's Health Insurance Program (CHIP), the Primary Care Network (PCN), and Utah's Premium Partnership for Health Insurance (UPP).
 The Department also works to improve the "safety net" for persons who lack health insurance.
 This is done through primary care grants to rural areas and clinics for children with disabilities.
 Local health departments provide preventive services such as immunizations and screenings at low or no cost to eligible persons who cannot afford them.